kristopherjohnson/kjchess/README.md

 ## Status

-kjchess is not very good yet.
+kjchess is usable, but not great.
 The following features are implemented:

 - Can determine legal moves for a given position.
 - Uses minimax with alpha-beta pruning to determine best move.